 Course: Personal Branding and Professional Development

-Jennifer Ford is an experienced designer and communicator and currently works as Marketing & Communications Director at the University of Florida College of Journalism and Communications for online graduate programs.
+Jennifer Ford is an experienced designer and communicator and is the Director of Marketing & Communications at the University of Florida College of Journalism and Communications.

-Ford is the founding and current president of the Gainesville chapter of AIGA, the professional association for design.
+Ford is the founding president of the Gainesville chapter of AIGA, the professional association for design.
+She currently serves on the national AIGA Chapter Advisory Council and the national Design for Democracy Committee.
 She currently teaches Personal Branding and Professional Development.
 Connect with her on LinkedIn.